Selenium deficiency refers to not having enough selenium in your system. Symptoms may include fatigue, muscle weakness, and infertility, among others.

 Selenium is a particularly important mineral because it supports the function of several systems.
 These include the endocrine, immune, and cardiovascular systems.
 The thyroid, part of the endocrine system, is the organ with the highest concentration of selenium per weight of organ tissue.

 According to a study published in 2020, selenium deficiency might also influence cognitive functioning.
 However, some research has shown

 Selenium deficiency can produce a range of symptoms.
 The most common ones are:

 In addition to living in an area with soil low in selenium, the following things can also increase your risk of selenium deficiency, regardless of where you live:

 Each of these things can affect your body’s absorption of selenium, even if you’re getting enough selenium through your diet.

 Who is adequate selenium especially important for?

 Adequate selenium is especially important for some groups, such as people who:

-The U.S. Food and Drug Administration doesn’t monitor the purity or quality of supplements like they do for drugs.
-Talk to your doctor before you begin taking a selenium supplement.
+The Food and Drug Administration does not monitor the purity or quality of supplements like they do for drugs.
+Talk with a qualified healthcare professional before you begin taking a selenium supplement.

 Although selenium deficiency is rare, it’s important to make sure you’re getting enough of it and absorbing it properly.
-If you think you may have a selenium deficiency, work with your doctor to rule out other possible causes of your symptoms.
+If you think you may have a selenium deficiency, work with a qualified healthcare professional to rule out other possible causes of your symptoms.